“When the mallets are in the hands of the exceptionally talented Jim Cooper, it’s an extraordinary and inspired performance vs. the mere ordinary ”

-As a Delmark recording artist in the early 90s, he released two CDs with jazz legend Ira Sullivan, Tough Town and Nutville.
-His other CDs include Itchin' to Groove, Trio Musik Chi-Town Sessions and his latest, Make Someone Happy, features an outstanding Chicago quartet also with multi-instrumentalist Sullivan.
+As a Delmark recording artist in the early 90s, he recorded two CDs, Tough Town (1991) and Nutville (1992), with the late, great multi-instrumentalist Ira Sullivan.
+Starting up his own Jazmyn Records label, he released three more CDs, Itchin' to Groove, Chi-Town Sessions and his most current, Make Someone Happy, a live, hard blowing session which features an outstanding, hard driving Chicago quartet also featuring Ira Sullivan.

-Jim’s awards include a 1986 National Endowment for the Arts grant, a WYCE-FM "Jammie Award," and ArtPrize's 2015 "Best Jazz Composition Award" for his song, Third Circle.
-His song, “Mallethead” was included in the 2019 book, The City Was Yellow, Chicago Jazz and Improvised Music 1980-2010 and in 2022, his song, Waltz For Betty was heard on the Apple TV show, For All Mankind.
+Awards included a WYCE-FM "Jammie Award," for organist Jim Alfredson's recording, “Dirty Fingers, The Music of Big John Patton,”and a 2015 "Best Jazz Composition Award" from ArtPrize in Grans Rapids, Michigan for his song, Third Circle.
+In 2019 his song, “Mallethead” was included in the book, The City Was Yellow, Chicago Jazz and Improvised Music 1980-2010.

 Chicago Sun-Times